Dec 04, 2023

 The Data Analytics concentration will allow students to develop strategies for using data to gain business advantages, through inspecting and cleaning data, using programming to analyze and visualize data, and using the information gained to make meaningful decisions.

-In addition to admission policies established by the Graduate School, all applicants are required to submit the following:
+In addition to admission policies established by the Graduate School, all applicants must submit

-- Three letters of recommendation that evaluate the applicant’s academic ability, professional maturity, and communication skills.
+- Three letters of recommendation that address the applicant’s academic ability, professional maturity, and communication skills.

-- A personal essay that discusses the applicant’s reason for pursuing the M.S. in Computer Science.
+- A personal essay that discusses the applicant’s reason for pursuing the M.S. in Information Systems.